sHesl/sHesl.github.io/md/20190803_shaking_out_a_password.md

 cs.Read(output2)
 ```

-SHAKE is stated to have identical security properties for operations using a customisation string and those not, as well as providing unrelating inputs across operations using a different customisation string, meaning there is no negative security implications for using this additional parameter.
+SHAKE is stated to have identical security properties for operations using a customisation string and those not, as well as providing unrelated inputs across operations using a different customisation string, meaning there is no negative security implications for using this additional parameter.

 ## A few final touches...
 Keccak is an uncosted primitive, meaning it isn't, in isolation, suitable for hashing passwords.
 To alleviate this, we can throw a costed KDF on our master password before 'absorption'.
 This is also a good time to incorporate our 3rd input, the 'login' (username, customer id, email address etc) for the account we are generating the password for.
 Argon2 is my go-to for a KDF.